mui/material-ui/docs/src/pages/components/dialogs/dialogs.md

 ## Draggable dialog

 You can create a draggable dialog by using [react-draggable](https://github.com/mzabriskie/react-draggable).
-To do so, you can pass the the imported `Draggable` component as the `PaperComponent` of the `Dialog` component.
+To do so, you can pass the imported `Draggable` component as the `PaperComponent` of the `Dialog` component.
 This will make the entire dialog draggable.

 {{"demo": "pages/components/dialogs/DraggableDialog.js"}}